temporalio/documentation/docs/use-cases-actors.md

 ## Actors in Temporal

-Temporal workflows are suitable to implement scalable actor systems.
-A workflow execution represents a single actor, uses signals for events, and automatically keeps track of the state using the backend service.
+Temporal Workflows are suitable to implement scalable actor systems.
+A Workflow execution represents a single actor, uses signals for events, and automatically keeps track of the state using the backend service.

 There can be tens of millions of actors running simultaneously, and each actor will be in charge of processing messages for its corresponding entity.